 - Procure Green.
 GBT has teamed up with travel and transient sourcing technology provider Cvent to create a new set of sourcing questions that standardize and increase the availability of sustainability data shared by hotels and other venues.
 Developed by our consulting arm, Global Business Consulting (GBC), and Cvent, the new questions will make it simpler for organizations to evaluate hotels’ sustainability standards.

-GBT is delighted to become a GSTC member and champion its superior standards for sustainable travel.
+GBT is delighted to become a GSTC member and champion its superior standards for sustainable business travel.

 “Sustainability is a top priority for our clients – as it is for GBT too,” said Si-Yeon Kim, Chief Risk & Compliance Officer and Executive Chair of Environmental, Social, Governance at GBT.
 “By spotlighting suppliers that meet GSTC’s Criteria and steering travelers toward greener choices, we are empowering our clients to make buying decisions that can help preserve this world and create a better reality for future generations to come.”